Skip to main content

 Ultimate St. Thomas Excursion Review

-While taking a cruise in November 2022 on the Disney Fantasy, I decided to book the Ultimate St. Thomas through the DCL app while onboard.
+While taking a cruise on the Disney Fantasy, I decided to book the Ultimate St. Thomas through the DCL app while onboard.
 This excursion started at the bright and early time of 8:15am.

 The wait to meet with our group in the Walt Disney Theater was notable.
 When we were told where to sit, we noticed the color of our sticker did not match the others and double checked with the Cast Member.
 It turns out he had accidentally placed us with the wrong excursion group.
 I'm mentioning this so if it happens to you, you know to double check as well.
 Cast Members are human too.